 Birdy – Skinny Love

 This is an emotional piece where the narrator sings of a “skinny love” that doesn’t have much substance or security.
 Despite its shortcomings, it’s apparently not a relationship that’s easy to give up on.
-Bon Iver originally released the song, but Birdy found popularity with her version, which fast became an international hit.
+Bon Iver originally released the song, but Birdy found popularity with her version, which quickly became an international hit.
 It’s been popular in various singing competitions in English-speaking countries.

 Related: Hear the original on our playlist of moving on music.